LindaSt/BT-graph-creation/README.md

      - `--spacing-json`: optional.
 Path to json file that contains the spacing for each whole slide image.
      It is needed to compute the distance between elements. (default is 0.242797397769517, which corresponds to level 0 for the slide scanner used in this project)
+     - `overwrite`: optional.
+Set if you want existing gxl files to be overwritten.
+Default is False

    - **Output**:
      - Folder with one gxl file per hotspot, which contains the graph (same structure as the gxl files from the IAM Graph Databse).
 The x,y coordinates and edge distance labels are in mikro-meter.